AI-ANK/ai-equity-research-analyst/README.md

     streamlit run app.py
     ```

-## Feedback and Contributions:
-Feel free to raise issues or submit pull requests if you think something can be improved or added.
-Your feedback is highly appreciated!

----

-Developed by Harshad Suryawanshi.
-If you find this project useful, consider giving it a ⭐ on GitHub!
----

 ### Building Vector Index from Scratch

 If you wish to build the vector index from scratch instead of using the pre-generated vector index, you can follow the steps below: